nhsd-a2si/docs-uec-appts/_pages/functional_spec/fs_reporting.md

        <!------------------------------ROW----------------------------------->
               <tr>
                 <td>rep-cons-01</td>
-                <td>Number of appointments successfully booked grouped by each service selected or patients registered practice, over a date range</td>
+                <td>Number of appointments successfully booked vs number of successful referrals.
+Grouped by each service selected or patients registered practice, over a date range</td>
                 <td>In December there were 2000 appointments booked in total, 50 for practice A, 32 for practice B etc..</td>
               </tr>
       <!------------------------------ROW----------------------------------->